 Organizational/Institutional Members shall designate a representative member and an alternate member.
-Each member organization shall have full membership rights including the right to attend NLCRT meetings, to participate in discussion, to vote, to be a candidate for elective office, and to accept appointment to committees and task groups.
+Each member organization shall have full membership rights, including the right to attend NLCRT meetings, to participate in discussions, to vote, to be a candidate for elective office, and to accept appointments to committees and strategic priority Task Groups.
 Members with governmental affiliation (designated as non-advocacy members) will abstain from voting on policy issues.

-Invited Individuals include those with outstanding expertise in reducing lung cancer morbidity and mortality, promoting tobacco treatment, and a commitment to quality of life for lung cancer patients and survivors.
+Invited Individuals include those with outstanding expertise in reducing lung cancer morbidity and mortality, promoting tobacco treatment, and a commitment to quality of life for individuals with lung cancer, their families, and survivors.
 Individual members shall have all of the participatory benefits of organizational/institutional members.
 Individuals must be invited to apply.

 They must demonstrate a commitment to:

-- Making products that aid in lung cancer screening, prevention, and treatment.
+- Creating products that aid in risk reduction, early detection, assurance of optimal diagnosis and therapy, and elimination of lung cancer-related stigma.
 The efficacy of these products must be supported by scientific research.

 Apply For Membership